Épisodes

 Voir plus Voir moins

-This shorty was reported, edited and mixed by Myra Flynn with support from our associate producer James Stewart.
-Myra Flynn composed our theme music and all other music is from Blue Dot Sessions.
+This episode was hosted and reported by Myra Flynn with help from our associate producer James Stewart.
+Our producer/director is Mike Dunn and Aaron Edwards is our story editor.
+Myra composed the theme music with other music by Blue Dot Sessions.
 Elodie Reed is the graphic artist behind this episode’s Homegoings artist portrait.

 To continue to be part of the Homegoings family: